An overview of the SAVE Act, its proposals, policy arguments, and potential impacts on voter eligibility and election integrity in the United States.

 Voters who have changed their legal name may wish to keep documentation available that connects their current name to the name appearing on their birth certificate or other citizenship document.

-The "Golden Ticket": A U.S. Passport.
+The Most Complete Document: A U.S. Passport.

 Why: A valid unexpired U.S. Passport already proves both your citizenship and your current legal name (if updated).
 It is the single best document to bypass the name-mismatch mess.